 He is before all things, and in Him all things hold together.Colossians 1:17 — Modern English Version (Thinline Edition.; Lake Mary, FL: Passio, 2014)

 You cannot live without Him.
 You might think you do, but that would be incorrect.
 (And you cannot have eternal life without Him either.)

-That is His position as firstborn of every creature.
+That is His position as the Firstborn of every creature.
 Note the list Paul uses, too.
-Those thrones, dominions, principalities and powers speak of creatures in other realms.
+Those thrones, dominions, principalities, and powers speak of creatures in other realms.
 Remember how Peter has said things into which angels desire to look.
 How does the Creator become part of the creation by being born into it?

 (I am not trying to purposefully be new-age-y.)

 He is the head of the body, the church.
 He is the beginning, the firstborn from the dead, so that in all things He may have the preeminence.
 For it pleased the Father that in Him all fullness should dwell, and to reconcile all things to Himself by Him, having made peace through the blood of His cross, by Him, I say—whether they are things in earth, or things in heaven.Colossians 1:18–20 — Modern English Version (Thinline Edition.; Lake Mary, FL: Passio, 2014)

 In all things He has preeminence.
 He has made peace with His blood.
 That peace includes both heaven and earth, even though angels cannot be saved.

 All of this was decided long before the spoke words “Let light be.”